 Anchor the box to the top of you’re existing cabinets.
 You can do this by nailing in 2×4 pieces of wood into the top of the cabinet and then nailing the plywood to the 2×4.

-*We went with a double stacked baseboard on the bottom and crown on the top of the baseboard.
+Apply new crown molding and nail to the top of your boxes.
+For our crown molding, we went with a double-stacked baseboard on the bottom and crown on the top of the baseboard.

 Nail small wood trim to hide the seams between the old cabinet and the new addition.